Coiot/cbr-main/src/albums/s2/episode6.md

 - scene_number: 22
   scene_title: "Best civ in America btw"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode6-scene22.jpg
   narration: "<p>My father measures IQ for a living.
-I asked him to watch 154 turns of Mississippi gameplay and to then provide a rough estimate of the intelligence quotient for the popular American civ.</p><p>After not speaking with my father for about a month, I received a text early one morning that simply read, "fuckfuckfuck."</p><p>Confused, I asked what was wrong.</p><p>"That American fellow you asked me to study, I've never seen anything like it.
+I asked him to watch 154 turns of Mississippi gameplay and to then provide a rough estimate of the intelligence quotient for the popular American civ.</p><p>After not speaking with my father for about a month, I received a text early one morning that simply read, “fuckfuckfuck.”</p><p>Confused, I asked what was wrong.</p><p>“That American fellow you asked me to study, I've never seen anything like it.
 He's operating on a plain of intelligence four to five times higher than the smartest men I've ever studied.
 His tactical troops management is communicating cryptic hidden messages.
-He's displaying levels of strategy that should not be remotely possible."</p><p>I had completely forgotten about asking my father to study Canyon, but now I was intrigued, "So how high is his IQ?"
-I inquired.</p><p>He responded mere seconds later, "Just under infinity."</p><p></p><p>A huge crowd of merry Mississippians is still cheering for the pyrotechnic show, but now the party's over.</p><p>"Don't worry, don't worry" reassures Tuskaloosa "We tactically delayed the capture of Sanish so now has 3 pops and will burn down for longer!"</p><p>A round of applause and shouts welcomed his speech.</p>"
+He's displaying levels of strategy that should not be remotely possible.”</p><p>I had completely forgotten about asking my father to study Canyon, but now I was intrigued, “So how high is his IQ?”
+I inquired.</p><p>He responded mere seconds later, “Just under infinity.”</p><p></p><p>A huge crowd of merry Mississippians is still cheering for the pyrotechnic show, but now the party's over.</p><p>“Don't worry, don't worry” reassures Tuskaloosa “We tactically delayed the capture of Sanish so now has 3 pops and will burn down for longer!”</p><p>A round of applause and shouts welcomed his speech.</p>"
 - scene_number: 23
   scene_title: "Calm before the storm?"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode6-scene23.jpg